vamsikrishna147/Army_fighter_game/README.md

-Of course.
-Here is a comprehensive README file for your GitHub repository.
-You can copy and paste this directly into a file named README.md.

 Army Fighters 1v1
 Army Fighters 1v1 is a fast-paced, side-scrolling fighting game built with pure HTML, CSS, and JavaScript.
 Engage in intense combat across diverse battlefields, upgrade your soldier in the Barracks, and conquer a challenging campaign filled with powerful enemies and epic boss fights.